ElementsProject/lightning/doc/lightning-sendpsbt.7.md

 DESCRIPTION
 -----------

-The **sendpsbt** is a low-level RPC command which sent a PSBT.
+The **sendpsbt** is a low-level RPC command which sends a fully-signed PSBT.

-- *psbt*: A string that rappresent psbt value.
+- *psbt*: A string that represents psbt value.

 EXAMPLE JSON REQUEST
 --------------------